Alek Thomas Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.85 team ERA ranks sixth across all league pitching staffs.
+- The Padres have a 3.82 team ERA that ranks sixth among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.